 Consent Letter to Take a Minor Child Across the U.S. Canada Border

 A company called The Law Depot provides another option where you can answer a few questions and then print out a ready-to-go letter for a minimal charge.
-Their fill-in-the-blank letter is pretty easy to use and so far we have not received any reports of problems at the border with their letter.
-The law depot has two versions of the letter – one for U.S. Citizens, and another for Canadian travelers.
+Their fill-in-the-blank letter is pretty easy to use, and so far we have not received any reports of problems at the border with their letter.

 You may use the email icon below to forward a link to this page to a friend or family member.